 The conceptual roots of MTD sit in Office of Tax Simplification work from 2014 to 2015 and HMRC's December 2015 publication "Making Tax Digital", which set out a vision for a fully digital tax administration by 2020.
 The vision had four pillars:

 1. Better use of information.
-HMRC would pre-populate tax accounts with data it already held (PAYE earnings, bank-interest reporting under the Common Reporting Standard, dividend reporting, etc.), reducing the burden on taxpayers to re-supply information HMRC could already see.
+HMRC would pre-populate tax accounts with data it already held (PAYE earnings, bank-interest reporting under the Common Reporting Standard, dividend reporting, etc.), so you would not keep re-supplying information HMRC could already see.

 2. Tax in real time.
 Income, expenses, and liability would update through the year rather than being calculated retrospectively in the following January.